jeffersonroth/jjrf-miranha-imobiliario/README.md

 ### Getting started

-- Create Docker network: $ docker-compose -f docker-compose.yml up --build
+- Docker-compose: $ docker-compose -f docker-compose.yml up --build

 - Navigate to [Scraper page](http://localhost:5000/start), and click the button "Start Scrapping!".
 The scrapper will run on background.
 The process might take several hours to complete.